-The June 30, 2023 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2021, and a measurement date of June 30, 2022.
-The June 30, 2022 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2021, and a measurement date of June 30, 2021.
+The June 30, 2024 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2022, and a measurement date of June 30, 2023.
+The June 30, 2023 OPEB liability (asset) for financial reporting purposes was determined by an actuarial valuation as of June 30, 2022, and a measurement date of June 30, 2022.
 The following actuarial assumptions were used and applied to all periods included in the measurement, unless otherwise specified:

-Inflation rate: 2.75%.Discount rate: 6.65%

-- Salary increase: Specific to the OPEB covered group.
-Ranging from 2.75% to 5.18%, including inflation. - Investment rate of return: 6.65%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.0% for plan year-end 2023, decreasing by 0.50% for one year then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2032.
-Trend rate for Medicare per capita costs of 8.83% for plan year-end 2023, decreasing ratably each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2032. - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-years. - Mortality rates: Postretirement, Pub-2010 general Healthy Retiree Mortality Tables (100% males, 108% females) projected with MP-2021.
+- Inflation rate: 2.50%.Discount rate: 6.65% - Salary increase: Specific to the OPEB covered group.
+Ranging from 2.75% to 5.18%, including inflation. - Investment rate of return: 7.40%, net of OPEB plan investment expense, including inflation. - Healthcare cost trend rates: Trend rate for pre-Medicare per capita costs of 7.0% for medical and 8.0% for drug, the trends increase over four years to 9.0% and 9.5%, respectively, and then decrease linearly for 5 years until ultimate trend rate of 4.50% reached in plan year 2032. - Actuarial cost method: Entry age normal cost method. - Amortization method: Level percentage of payroll over a 20-years. - Mortality rates: Postretirement, Pub-2010 general Healthy Retiree Mortality Tables (100% males, 108% females) projected with MP-2021.
 Pre-retirement, Pub-2010 general Healthy Retiree Mortality Tables (100% males, 100% females) projected with MP-2021.

-The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.
-There were no assumption changes from the actuarial valuation as of June 30, 2022, measured at June 30, 2021 to a roll-forward measurement date of June 30, 2020.
+The actuarial assumptions used in the June 30, 2022 valuation were based on the results of an actuarial experience study for the period July 1, 2015 - June 30, 2020.

-The long-term investment rate of return of 6.65% on OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.00% for long-term assets invested with the West Virginia Investment Management Board (IMB) and an expected short-term rate of return of 2.50% for assets invested with the WV Board of Treasury Investments (BTI).
+The long-term investment rate of return of 7.40% on OPEB plan investments was determined by a combination of an expected long-term rate of return of 7.00% for long-term assets invested with the West Virginia Investment Management Board (IMB) and an expected short-term rate of return of 2.75% for assets invested with the WV Board of Treasury Investments (BTI).